 Score: 44 / 50.
 About the Scoring…

 Altogether a very tempting package for those looking to expand their horizons a little.
-The quality of single malt on offer here allows Amrut to stand shoulder to shoulder with it’s Scottish cousins and it should be considered one of the first stops on any exploration of world whisky.
+The quality of single malt on offer here allows Amrut to stand shoulder to shoulder with it’s Scottish cousins and it should be considered amongst the first stops on any exploration of world whisky.